hbarcelos/webpack-resolver-issue/README.md

     In this case, **it works just fine**.

 - The issue only occurs when `webpack` config is not at its default location.
-Then I have to add the following content to my `.eslintrc.json`:
+I've copied `webpack.config.js` to `webpack.dev.config.js`.
+Then I had to add the following content to my `.eslintrc.json`:

     ```json
     "settings": {